Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Conclusions

 In summary, while the HHG process driven by \BiCRCP laser field follows the three-fold symmetry pattern, adding a local plasmonic field along a particular spatial dimension modifies the sub-cycle electron dynamics in non-trivial ways: enhancing some long or short photoelectron trajectories while suppressing some others.
 Simply by changing the direction of plasmonic field enhancement, rich yet predictable control of electron trajectories is possible, providing as yet unexplored possibilities for sub-cycle control of the HHG process.
 Furthermore, the modification of the sub-cycle electron dynamics also leads to subtle changes in the polarization of the emitted high-harmonic radiation.
 For instance, by filtering appropriate harmonic orders, an attosecond pulse train consisting of nearly-circularly, elliptically or linearly polarised pulses is achieved.
-Alternatively, by changing the plasmonic field intensity, predefined major axis direction is enforced for all elliptically polarized pulses in an attosecond pulse train.
+Alternatively, by changing the plasmonic field intensity, a predefined major axis direction is enforced for all elliptically polarized pulses in an attosecond pulse train.
+The plasmonic field intensity can be tuned by geometrically engineering plasmonic nanostructures with different sizes and shapes.